-Students who desire a transcript of their University work must submit a request through Credentials Solutions.
+Students who desire a transcript of their university work must submit a request using the link on the Registrar's page on the OKWU website.
 A transcript fee of \$10 per transcript via credit card will be charged.

 Transcripts and diplomas will be released only when the student's account is paid in full, loan payments are current, and the student has completed all necessary exit interviews.